OblivionLimbo/IIKG3005/Mandatory Assignments/Assignment02/kristoju-oppg2/README.md

 This repository is set up with GitHub Actions, and the workflow can be found in the .github/workflows folder.
 The following workflows are set up:

-* **devstageprodweb.yml** - This workflow is triggered when a pull request is created, and will run the terraform init and plan command for each terraform workspace.
+* **devstageprodweb.yml** - This workflow is triggered when a push is done, or on a pull request, and will run the terraform init and plan command for each terraform workspace.
   * It will then check the commit message for the following keywords:
-    * **[apply]** - This will run the terraform apply command, and deploy the infrastructure.
+    * **[apply dev]** - This will run the terraform apply command on dev, and deploy the dev infrastructure.
-    * **[destroy]** - This will cancel the terraform destroy command, and destroy the infrastructure.
+    * **[destroy dev]** - This will cancel the terraform destroy command on dev, and destroy the dev infrastructure.
+  * The same goes for **stage** and **prod**.
+    * **[apply all]** - This will run the terraform apply command on all workspaces, and deploy the infrastructure for all workspaces.
+    * **[destroy all]** - This will cancel the terraform destroy command on all workspaces, and destroy the infrastructure for all workspaces.
   * Anything else will not cause the workflow to apply the infrastructure, but only validate the terraform scripts.
   * The **dev** and **stage** workspace do not have any protection rules, so the workflow will run the terraform apply command for these workspaces.
   * The **prod** workspace is protected, so the workflow will not run the terraform apply command for this workspace until it is manually approved.

 * **validate.yml** - This workflow is triggered when a push is done to a different branch than the **main** branch, and all it does is validate the terraform configuration with the `terraform validate` command.
   * After it has been validated, you can create a pull request to the **main** branch, and the **devstageprod.yml** workflow will run.
+* **tfsec.yml** - This workflow is triggered when **validate.yml** is finished, and will run the `tfsec` command to check for security issues in the terraform scripts.
+  * This currently fails as there are some security issues in the terraform scripts, but I have not fixed them.
+* **tflint.yml** - This workflow is triggered when **validate.yml** is finished, and will run the `tflint` command to check for errors in the terraform scripts.

 In the future I would like to set up a workflow that runs the terraform validate command when a pull request is created, and then run the terraform apply command when the pull request is merged.
 But I have not been able to figure out how to do this yet, and did not have time to do it for this assignment.